Guidelines and Responsibilities for Oral Presentations

 - Limit the length of their presentation to 12 minutes with a 2 minute question and answer period.
 This will be strictly enforced by moderators.

-- Have their completed PowerPoint presentation submitted to the GradExpo no later than Midnight the 25th of March 2013.
+- Have their completed PowerPoint presentation submitted to the GradExpo no later than 4:30 p.m.
+Monday, March 25th .

 - All PowerPoints must be PC compatible that is able to display correctly on a PC.
 Information regarding making PowerPoint presentations PC compatible may be found here.
 Hints: Save all PowerPoints as *.ppt not *.pptx and embed all images as JPEGS.
 Test your PowerPoint on a PC before you submit it.